International cooperation answer to COVID challenge, says Jaishankar at G20 | Health

 - Italy

-External Affairs Minister S Jaishankar said on Tuesday that international cooperation is the answer to the challenge posed by the COVID-19 pandemic.
+External Affairs Minister S Jaishankar said on Tuesday that international cooperation is the answer to the challenge posed by the COVID-19 pandemic and underscored that vaccine equity will be the immediate test.

 ''Whether it is vaccines, medicines, PPE or oxygen, international cooperation is the answer to the COVID challenge.
 Need more, not less,'' Jaishankar said while addressing the G20 Foreign Ministers’ Meeting here.

+''The real economy needs decentralised globalisation, including in manufacturing, food and health.
+Resilient supply chains must develop in parallel,'' Jaishankar said, apparently raising concerns that the global economy was dependent on specific production centres.

+In a speech last month, he had called for promoting decentralised globalisation and establishing resilient supply chains to de-risk the world economy.

-''The full diversity of our planet needs more accurate reflection in global policy making,'' he added.
+Jaishankar said the full diversity of ''our planet needs more accurate reflection in global policy making.

 India has recorded more than 3 crore coronavirus cases and registered nearly 400,000 deaths due to the virus since the beginning of the pandemic last year.
 Globally, the coronavirus has infected over 18 crore people and killed nearly 40 lakh, according to Johns Hopkins University.